ThatLuckyBear/ThatLuckyBear/Gaming/PKMN-RB-Solocoop-Diplomas/Routing Troubleshooting.md

 # Routing Ideas
 - Catch Mew early and /use/ it
+  - can use explosion to end fights early and use level underflow to hit level 100 and ensure you can reach any part of a fight without having to worry about RNG
 - Skip badges/hall of fame by getting mewtwo via fly glitch?
   - Any other pokemon that require badges/hall of fame?
 What is in the cave?
   - Need to discover which is fastest but skipping hall of fame is almost certainly faster